The Best Ad Blockers for Firefox 2025

 Can you block YouTube ads on Firefox?

-After undergoing testing, we can confirm NordVPN Threat Protection, AdLock, Surfshark CleanWeb, and uBlock Origin can block YouTube ads.
+After undergoing testing, we can confirm that Surfshark CleanWeb, AdGuard, NordVPN Threat Protection, AdLock, and uBlock Origin can block YouTube ads.

 Bottom line

-Our top four best ad blockers for Firefox all blocked ads, trackers, and potential malware, and they passed our hands-on tests while browsing the web and with AdBlock Tester and Cover Your Tracks.
-But we've found that the best ad blocker for Firefox is NordVPN Threat Protection.
+Our top ad blockers for Firefox all blocked ads, trackers, and potential malware.
+To make the list, they all had to easily pass our hands-on tests while browsing the web with AdBlock Tester, Cover Your Tracks, and Can You Block It.
+But we've found that the best ad blocker for Firefox is Surfshark CleanWeb.

 Best for Compatibility Learn more